CloudQuery News

 Introducing the new CloudQuery BigQuery source plugin!

 BigQuery is a popular, fully managed, serverless data warehouse designed for large datasets.
-We have now added a source plugin for BigQuery that enables syncing tables and views from a dataset to any supported CloudQuery destination.
+We have now added a BigQuery Source Integration that enables syncing tables and views from a dataset to any supported CloudQuery destination.

 Data teams often use BigQuery for its scalability, ease of use, and integration with other Google Cloud services.
-They utilize it for various data analytics tasks such as ad-hoc queries, data exploration, and large-scale data processing.
+It is commonly used alongside our GCP Source Integration.
+These teams utilize BigQuery for various data analytics tasks such as ad-hoc queries, data exploration, and large-scale data processing.
 However, sometimes you need to do an advanced analysis, run transformations, or consolidate the data in a different database.
 The new source plugin enables just that.

 On top of syncing the individual tables and views from the source dataset, the new plugin supports queries at the source, thus enabling on-the-fly transformation of the data.

-Set up CloudQuery locally, or use CloudQuery Cloud.
+Set up CloudQuery locally, or use the CloudQuery Platform.

 kind: source